kevin218/Astraeus/docs/index.rst

 Installation
 ------------

-To use `Astreus` you need to install TBD...
+To use `Astraeus` you need to install TBD...

 .. _code: